-Honduras: Indigenous community leader slain by gunmen
+Honduras: Indigenous Community Leader Slain by Gunmen

-" Honduran authorities say an indigenous community leader has been shot dead by armed men who barged into his home.
 Security Minister Julian Pacheco says in a statement that Jose de los Santos Sevilla was killed Friday in the town of Orica, about 75 miles northeast of Tegucigalpa.
+According to the London-based group Global Witness, at least 124 land activists have been murdered in Honduras since 2009.

 Comments